wp-plugins/oik-nivo-slider/readme.txt

 * first version works with oik version 1.11

 == Changelog ==
+= 1.4 =
+* Added: Improved dependency checking. oik-nivo-slider will produce a link to install, upgrade or activate oik
+* Fixed: slider only working for post_type="attachment" since the post_mime_type=image parameter was being set incorrectly
+* Note: There is a workaround for the above problem; include `post_mime_type=" " thumbnail="large"` in the shortcode

 = 1.3 =
 * Added: Link to any content from attached images
 * Fixed: calls bw_jquery() setting $windowload parameter to true... the default in oik v1.13 is false